jbilandzija/jbilandzija/README.md

 ### ✨ Hi there 👋 ✨

 - 🔭 Working on crazy tech things
-- 🌱 Teaching to solve Rubic cube problems
+- 🌱 Teaching to solve rubic cube problems
 - 🤔 Enjoying to think about nonesense
-- 💬 Ping me to talk about Cloud-Native solutions
+- 💬 Ping me to talk about cloud-native solutions
 - 📫 How to reach me: https://twitter.com/josipbilandzija
 - ⚡ Bazinga